Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/index.md

 We organised the instructions in all episodes (4 episodes in lesson 1 and 4 in lesson 2) assuming that you are going to **create and use your own** AWS account, and hence you have full permissions to configure it as instructed in the course --- we refer to such an account as an AWS **personal account**.

 However, **you can use an existing AWS account** you have access to.
-Throughout the course, where relevant, we point out what "extra" you may need to do to configure your account as required to run the Scripts.
+Throughout the course, where relevant, we point out what "extra steps" you may need to do to configure your account as required to run the Scripts.

 If you already have an AWS account that you would like to use to run the Scripts, skip Episode 1 and configure your account as described in Episode 2.
 Specifically, to enable **access with the AWS CLI**, you need to have/create an IAM (Identity and Access Management) user account enabled with **programmatic access** based on **Access key ID** and **Secret access key** credentials, see Episode 2, Section [3.
 Create an IAM user account to create and manage AWS resources](02-configure-aws-account.md#3-create-an-iam-user-account-to-create-and-manage-aws-resources).
 If the AWS account your are using is your personal account, you have full permissions to do the configuration presented in that section.